mlazarov/Hyper-Cache-Extended/readme.txt

 Thanks to:

-* Satollo wich is the creator of Hyper Cache
+* Satollo which is the creator of Hyper Cache
 * Amaury Balmer for internationalization and other modifications
 * Frank Luef for german translation
 * HypeScience, Martin Steldinger, Giorgio Guglielmino for test and bugs submissions